harness/developer-hub/release-notes/continuous-integration.md

 #### Fixed issues

-* When manually running pipelines, the **Branch Name** no longer unintentionally changes to `main` after you input another branch name.
+When manually running pipelines, the **Branch Name** no longer unintentionally changes to `main` after you input another branch name.
 This issue occurred due to a backend API call that could sometimes take a long time to respond.
 (CI-11721, ZD-59730)
-* Builds triggered by Bitbucket Server push events have correct date information in the build history.
-This issue occurred due to missing date information in the `commits` object returned by the Bitbucket Server API.
-(CI-11556, ZD-58798)

 ## March 2024